SPICE Up Your Life

 Wednesday, June 4 at 11:00am

-We’ll enjoy a deli lunch, including pastrami and corned beef sandwiches, potato salad, coleslaw, fruit salad, and dessert.
+Rabbi Lexi Erdheim will lead us in creating our own liturgical playlists.
+Afterward, we’ll enjoy a deli lunch featuring pastrami and corned beef sandwiches, potato salad, coleslaw, fruit salad, and dessert.

 Register by Sunday, June 1.